-After studying Conducting at Amsterdam Conservatory, Tienstra's current practice encompasses chamber choirs, Gregorian chant groups, orchestra projects, chamber ensembles and the occassional music theatre project.
+After studying conducting privately and at Amsterdam Conservatory, Tienstra's current practice encompasses chamber choirs, Gregorian chant groups, orchestra projects, chamber ensembles and the occassional music theatre project.
 A recurrent repertoire is the combination of orchestral and choral forces, performing all the major works of the Classical and Romantic repertoire in combination with lesser-known pieces.

-Tienstra has worked with Nederlands Symfonisch Kamerorkest, Nederlands Begeleidingsorkest, Ars Musica, L'Estro Armonico and ensembles of the Amsterdam and The Hague conservatories amongst others.
+Tienstra has worked with Nederlands Symfonisch Kamerorkest, Nederlands Begeleidingsorkest, Ars Musica, L'Estro Armonico, UNI Katwijk, ensembles of the Amsterdam and The Hague conservatories and Birmingham and Essen universities amongst others.

 "Working as a church musician - regardless of denomination, amateur or professional practice - is one of the most rewarding professions."

 Tienstra studied Church Music at Amsterdam Conservatory, being the last Dutch conservatory student in Catholic Church Music.
-His extensive work experience includes directing the seven choirs of St Bavo Cathedral Choir (concurrently teaching at Cathedral School Haarlem), the ecumenical Iona choir, Schola Gregoriana Noordwijk, RC parish choir 'Maria ter Zee' in Noordwijk, Schola Cantorum Amsterdam, Schola Cantorum Oegstgeest, and the ecumenical Schola Cantorum of Ekklesia Leiden's monumental Hooglandse Kerk.
+His extensive work experience in a wide range of church music traditions includes: directing the seven choirs of RC St Bavo Cathedral (concurrently teaching at Cathedral School Haarlem), the ecumenical Iona choir, Mass and Office liturgies with Schola Gregoriana Noordwijk, parish practice with RC parish choir 'Maria ter Zee' in Noordwijk and Schola Cantorum Oegstgeest, the Divine Office with Schola Cantorum Amsterdam, an Evensong tradition with Cappella pro Cantibus and the ecumenical Schola Cantorum of Ekklesia Leiden (Hooglandse Kerk).

 The video shows an interview (in Dutch) on church music at St Peter's Square in Rome, at the end of a concert tour of St. Bavo's cathedral choir.